Simon-He95/lazy-js-utils/README_en.md

 - isFile - Determine if it is a File type
 - isBlob - Determine if it is a Blob type
 - isUrl - Determine if it is a Url type
+- isAbsolute - Determine if it is an absolute path

 ## GitHub地址
 [Welcome to PR](https://github.com/Simon-He95/simon-js-tool)